priyanka-wahul/Smart-Canteen-Pre-ordering-system/README.md

-This is college hackatho project
+## This is college hackathon project
 In Which my team worked on.

 ## Smart Canteen Pre-ordering System